ezsystems/ezpublish-kernel/doc/specifications/proposed/named_queries/named_queries.md

 ### Services

-A main `QueryService` / `ezplatform.query_service`, with methods to load queries by name (identifier).

-Automatically generated services, per query: `ezplatform.query.latest_articles`
+Automatically generated services, per query: `ezplatform.query.latest_articles`.
+Note that this would confict with the namespacing concern mentioned below.

-## Persistence of views/queries
+## Defining QueryType objects

 ### Code